karmagamer/MemoryGameDemo/README.md

 Goal of this application is to make memory based card flipping game on browser.
-Bottom of this page has steps to launch the application.

 ##The Rules of the memory game: